shivamdixit/shivamdixit.github.io/index.md

 ## What is this blog about ?

 This blog is about everything that is peeping in my head, mostly programming.
 I am not a professional blogger.
 I love to share my personal experiences and this blog is just for my satisfaction.
 If you have any suggestions feel free to drop me an email at `shivamd001 at gmail dot com`.
-Blog [Archive](archive.html)
+Check out blog [Archive](archive.html)

 > *"Talk is cheap.
 Show me the code"*  - **Linus Torvalds**